Athlon007/msc-ogg/README.md

 Simply unzip archive anywhere you want.

 ## Contribution
-Anyone who will can contribute into this project.
+Anyone who will can contribute into this project (when I'll figure out this Git thing...).
 It seriously needs some work, y'kno?

 ## Versioning
 We version it by year, month, day and time (HHMMss).
 I personally use [Automatic Versions tool by Precision Infinity](https://marketplace.visualstudio.com/items?itemName=PrecisionInfinity.AutomaticVersions), which does that automaticly.